JeffNeff/gtflp/README.md

 [![Create Cluster](https://github.com/JeffNeff/gtflp/actions/workflows/createCluster.yml/badge.svg)](https://github.com/JeffNeff/gtflp/actions/workflows/createCluster.yml)
 ## What it is

-Tired of `kubectl -n <ns> logs <pod> user-container`'ing all the time?

-Try `gtflp`!
+`gtfp` is a tool for debugging pods and testing cloudevents.

+Capabilities:
-`gtflp` serves to stream the logs from pods in the same namespace as the gtflp deployment.
+* Stream the logs from pods in the same namespace as the `gtflp` deployment.
 Allowing you to monitor pod logs in a single window.

+* View Cloudevents

+* (Coming soon) Inject Cloudevents

 ![](./img/ls.png)